This is the full speech of my talk on the relationship between the creative works we make and the world we live in.

 An important moment from the original series was when Mister Rogers invited Officer Clemmons to join him in cooling in the pool.
 This is in the context of segregation happening at the time of this episode, where African Americans were not allowed to swim in the same pool as white Americans.
 Universe Creation can be these simple moments.
 This is where you can just create something that is fun or just is, but it is the result of internal work.
 You can just make, you can just be, when you choose to create the way you want to be.

 The studio Tru Luv, headed by ex-lead AI programmer for 3 Assassin’s Creed games and Child of Light, Brie Code, is described by Slate as a “studio devoted to a radically different framework built on care and connectivity”.
-It was an experiment but the creators, Brie & Eve Thomas, and Petra, that reached 500,000 downloads in 6 weeks.
+It was an experiment by the creators, Brie & Eve Thomas, and Petra, that reached 500,000 downloads in 6 weeks.
 In this experience, you spend time in bed, tending to your plants, reading tarot.
 It is a new everyday.
 An everyday that has been externalised from the everyday of the developers.
 Brie created this from her inner work.

 These are the kinds of realities that are out there, that we’re making.
 What if we had these as Netflix categories or PlayStation categories?
 You could choose your reality.
 How cool would that be?